 - e.
-Equipment: Often otherwise defined by a funding agency, for MSU purposes, capital equipment is defined as a tangible article that has a useful life of more than one year and an acquisition cost of \$5,000 or more.
-Any request for equipment should be clearly justified in the proposal's budget justification. - f.
+Equipment: Often otherwise defined by a funding agency, for Montclair purposes, capital equipment is defined as a tangible article that has a useful life of more than one year and an acquisition cost of \$5,000 or more.
+Any request for equipment should be clearly justified in the proposal's budget justification.
+At time of proposal preparation, it is strongly recommended that the PI/PD of the proposal identify specific vendors in the proposal application.
+Additionally, securing federal General Service Administration (GSA) quotes from a university and/or State of NJ approved vendor will help expedite the procurement process upon award. - f.
 Supplies: Identify all consumable supplies needed for the project.
 Supplies are defined as items of expendable equipment that do not meet the definition of permanent equipment.
 These include laboratory supplies, chemicals, books, and computer supplies.
 Some sponsors will request itemization (Rate x Qty.) for these types of costs.
 On federal grants, computing devices are treated as supplies, provided their cost is less than \$5,000.
 Computing devices are those devices "that acquire, store, analyze, process, and publish data and other information electronically, including accessories (or 'peripherals') for printing, transmitting and receiving, or storing electronic information." - g.
 Publication Costs: If a publication is one of the expected results of the project, a brief synopsis of the expected publication content and its costs should be detailed. - h.
 Facilities and Administrative (F&A) Costs: Also known as Indirect Costs are those expenses related to research that cannot be easily identified with a particular sponsored project, instructional activity, or any other institutional activity.
-These costs are classified under two broad categories: - Facilities (depreciation and use allowances, equipment, operation and maintenance, and library expenses) - ii.
-Administrative (general, sponsored projects, departmental, and school administration, and student administration and services)
+These costs are classified under two broad categories: - Facilities (depreciation and use allowances, equipment, operation and maintenance, and library expenses), and ii.Administrative (general, sponsored projects, departmental, and school administration, and student administration and services)

 F&A is normally an element of every proposal budget unless it is disallowed by the sponsor.
-MSU's federally negotiated F&A rate is 45% of modified total direct costs (on-campus), and 15.5% of modified total direct costs (off-campus).
-Off-campus proposals include those activities where it can be justifiably and accurately stated that 50% or more of the project's activities will be in facilities and locations off-campus
+Montclair's federally negotiated F&A rate is 46% of modified total direct costs (on-campus), and 14.7% of modified total direct costs (off-campus).
+Off-campus proposals include those activities where it can be justifiably and accurately stated that more than 50% of the project's activities will be in facilities and locations off-campus

-Multi-Institution Collaborations
+Multi Institution Collaborations:

 Multi-institutional, multi-disciplinary collaborations are increasingly prevalent as research becomes more complex and solutions require multi-disciplinary approaches.
-As a result, sponsors are finding these types of efforts desirable and are issuing an increasing number of RFPs that specifically calls for multi-disciplinary efforts.
+As a result, sponsors are finding these types of efforts desirable and are issuing an increasing number of RFPs that specifically calls for multi- disciplinary efforts.